Become a Coder

 AHIMA also offers two credentials that require a degree from a program accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM):

 - The Registered Health Information Administrator (RHIA) credential is awarded to an expert in managing patient health information and medical records, administering computer information systems, collecting and analyzing patient data, and using classifications systems and medical terminologies.
 RHIAs often manage people and operation units, participate in administrative committees, and prepare budgets.

 - A Registered Health Information Technician (RHIT) is awarded to a health information technician who ensures the quality of medical records by verifying their completeness, accuracy, and proper entry into computer systems.
 An RHIT often specializes in coding diagnoses and procedures in patient records for reimbursement and research.

 for a quick reference chart that lists the requirements for the eight credentials.

 Earning potential for medical coders

-An impressive 67% of survey respondents reported that they had received a raise in the past 12 months.
-Slightly more than half this group (51%) reported a 3%–4% salary increase.
-More than one-third (39%) reported an increase of 2% or less.
+An impressive 71% of survey respondents reported that they had received a raise in the past 12 months.
+More than half this group (68%) reported a 2%–3% salary increase.

 Other factors, such as education, setting, and the type of coding performed, play a role in the overall increase in coder salaries: